GMU Visiting Filmmakers Series: Visitor's Day with Nicole Opper

 Johnson Center Cinema

-Documentary screening and discussion with director Nicole Opper
+Documentary screening and discussion with director Nico Opper

 Sixteen-year-old Juan Carlos ran away from an abusive home and lived on the streets of Mexico City for years before finding his way to Ipoderac, a unique group home and social enterprise located in Puebla, Mexico.
 Ipoderac is defined by a strong sense of brotherhood and sustained by the sale of artisanal goat cheese.